 - Give colleges strategic guidance that builds on lessons learned in the field, including innovative and effective policies and practices.

 - Provide access to additional resources through the Student Success Center Network.

 Student Success Center Resources & Opportunities

-Ohio Community Colleges can find timely resources and updates on this webpage that pertain to grant opportunities, Student Success Center related news, open surveys, and and/or other pieces of information.
+Ohio Community Colleges can find timely resources and updates on this webpage that pertain to Student Success Center grant opportunities, news, and updates.